Iraqi Christians, decimated by Islamist violence, prepare for pope's visit

 UNIQUE MASS

-In Erbil, Father Dankha Joola is in charge of organising the large mass, and said that more than 8,000 people had registered for the event already.
+Father Dankha Joola, one of the main organisers of the visit to Erbil, said that more than 8,000 people had registered for the mass already.

 His biggest challenge is to implement social distancing at the outdoor stadium where the pope will lead the service.
 The venue has a capacity of around 30,000, but numbers are limited to one third of that due to COVID-19 restrictions.